Epistemic Status: Fiction

 “You seem to be expecting this to flow like a story.
 It won’t.
 I have this gun press to your temple, and I fully intend to use it,” I wanted to laugh, but I wouldn’t insult the poor soul.

-“Correct,” I knew he had to be smirking, at this point.
+“Correct,” I knew he had to be at least smirking, at this point.

-More silence was smuggled in in the ensuing lull.
+More silence worked its way in the ensuing lull.